 There are two types of AMD: wet and dry.

-Dry AMD occurs when light-sensitive cells in the macula gradually deteriorate.
-The size and number of yellow deposits behind the retina called drusen, which dislodge the macula from its usual spot, often indicate how severe dry AMD has become.
-When drusen are numerous or large, dry AMD is usually more advanced, according to the NEI.
+Dry AMD is the most common form of AMD, and occurs when light-sensitive cells in the macula gradually deteriorate.
+Yellow deposits behind the retina called drusen dislodge the macula from its usual spot, and their size and number often indicate how severe dry AMD has become.
+Most people develop very small drusen as they age, but when drusen are numerous or large, dry AMD is usually more advanced, according to the NEI.
+Changes in the pigment of the retina can also be a sign of the disease.

 - Dilated eye exam: The patient's pupils are dilated with eye drops so the optic nerve and retina can be examined using a special magnifying lens, according to the Mayo Clinic.
 Sometimes a mottled effect is observed, which indicates the presence of drusen.